ankane/slowpoke/README.md

 ## Database Timeouts

-For PostgreSQL, set a statement timeout in `config/database.yml`:
+For PostgreSQL, set connect and statement timeouts in `config/database.yml`:

 ```yaml
 production: